DarrCoh/ISS-Window/README.md

 ### 3/3 Script

 We are going to make a script that will launch during the boot of our single board computer.
 Put this pre-made one :
-> For a Raspberry Pi, edit the **rc.local** script and put this script in :
+> For a Raspberry Pi, edit the **rc.local** script.

 ```shell
 #!/bin/bash